Validitron/k8s-node-instance-decorator/README.md

     ```
         script-runner scripts\nodeInstanceDecorator-prepare-config -p "cluster.arn:{CLUSTER_ARN}"
     ```

+    The value returned as `acmCertificateAgent.iam.serviceRole.arn` should be used as the ROLE_ARN below.

    - To do this manually, follow the instructions at https://docs.aws.amazon.com/eks/latest/userguide/specify-service-account-role.html using the trust policy template `scripts\_resources\nodeInstanceDecorator-iam-role-trust-policy.template`.